gitdoallan/gitdoallan/README.md

 Full stack developer.
 -------------------------------------------------

+I'm a brazilian web developer and have built over 50 distinct projects.
+My last full stack project was a fantastic ride to code using HTML5, Styled Components, Javascript, React.js, Redux Toolkit, Docker, Node.js, Express.js, and MySQL.

+The projects I've built over the last few months made me love React.js.
+I do love challenges and solving problems.
+I'm currently studying back-end technologies.

-I'm a Brazilian guy who loves to travel and eat food from all around the world.
+I do love to travel and eat food from all around the world.
 Mexican food is my all-time favorite cuisine.
 I do love to play video games, especially from Nintendo.
 Mario Party Superstars is my jam right now.
 I've been investing and trading cryptocurrencies since 2014.

 * ✉️  You can contact me at [mailtoallan@icloud.com](mailto:mailtoallan@icloud.com)